pokemon-speedrunning/speedrun-routes/docs/gen-2/gold-silver/main-glitchless/README.md

 - Ralph: Leer, Scratch x3

 ### UNION CAVE
-- Fight Daniel if didnt fight Ralph (Leer+Rage spam)
+- If you did not kill an encounter on Route 32, then skip Ralph, teach mud slap, and fight Daniel (Leer + Mud Slap spam)
-- Kill 1 of Geodude, Sandshrew, or Onix if seen (unless hit Daniel) (Can also kill a level 4 rat or level 5 zubat if you killed a bellsprout or Hoppip earlier)
+- Kill 1 of Geodude, Sandshrew, or Onix if seen after Daniel (unless fought Ralph and Daniel)
 - (Avoid Daniel: WG)
 - Russel: WG x3
-- Do Sandshrew Manip (Scratch x2)
+- Do Sandshrew Manip (Scratch x1-2)
 - Ray: WG + Rage/Scratch

 ### ROUTE 33